 |Battery life||Up to 20 hours video playback||Up to 26 hours video playback||Up to 19 hours of video playback||Up to 17 hours of video playback|

 |Colors||Midnight, Starlight, Blue, Purple, and (Product) Red||Midnight, Starlight, Blue, Purple, and (Product) Red||Pink, Blue, Midnight, Starlight, Green and (Product) Red||Pink, Blue, Midnight, Starlight, Green and (Product) Red|

 |Size||146.7 x 71.5 x 7.8mm||160.8 x 78.1 x 7.8mm||146.7 x 71.5 x 7.7mm||131.5 x 64.2 x 7.7mm|

 iPhone 14 vs. iPhone 13: Price and availability

-Apple gave the iPhone lineup a huge shakeup for the iPhone 14 launch by killing the iPhone mini.
-Instead, there's a 6.1-inch iPhone 14 and a 6.7-inch iPhone 14 Plus, which costs $899.
+Apple gave the iPhone lineup a huge shakeup for the iPhone 14 launch by dropping the iPhone mini in the new range (the iPhone 13 mini is still available, though).
+Instead, there's a 6.1-inch iPhone 14 and a 6.7-inch iPhone 14 Plus, which costs AU$1,579.